dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Tested macOS**

-* Monterey 12.5.1 with OC83/OC84; Venture 13.0+ with OC85+.
-OC87+ and Ventura 13.1 is the only focus of current testing.
+* OC87+ and Ventura 13.1 is the only focus of current testing.

 **Hardware**